What Happens to Your Home When You Die?

 Home or property ownership is a right and a privilege in America.
 Yet it can also be a burden to relatives or heirs who outlive the owner.
 Most States require that an expensive and sometimes lengthy legal process called probate be conducted before the real property of a decedent can even be distributed to heirs.
 This means everything freezes in the meantime.
 The home cannot be sold.
 It cannot be rented out.
 It cannot be maintained until the heirs agree on related matters in probate court.

-There are a few canny ways to avoid probate.
+There are a few ways to avoid probate.
 One way is to set up a Trust which deeds the home to the Trust upon some condition such as the owner's death.
 Upon your death, the Trustee will be in charge of the property pursuant to the terms of the Trust.
-Or some states have enacted legislation called Transfer of Death which allows the homeowner to transfer the deed automatically upon death.
+Or, some states have enacted legislation called Transfer on Death which allows the homeowner to transfer the deed automatically upon death.
 This is certainly the easiest and least expensive way if you happen to live in a State with Transfer on Death laws.

 Pros and Cons of Transfer on Death Deeds

 A Transfer on Death (TOD) Deed means exactly what it says - transferring real estate from one owner to another upon the owner’s death.
 It conveys property outright without the burden and expense of probate in much the same way as designating beneficiaries on a life insurance policy would.
 As simple as it is, only a handful of states now recognize it: Arizona, Arkansas, Colorado, Kansas, Minnesota, Missouri, Montana, Nevada, New Mexico, Ohio, Oklahoma, and Wisconsin.